 The Company aims to collect from customers and pay suppliers within contracted terms.
 Any surplus cash held is remitted to Yorkshire Electricity Group plc ("YEG"), a company in the Northern Powergrid Group, and invested accordingly, generating a market rate of return for the Company.

 Movements in cash flows were as follows:

-Operating activities: Cash flow from operating activities at £126.2m was £5.8m higher than the previous year, reflecting an increase in cash profits and favourable working capital movements, partly offset by an increase in tax and interest paid.
+Operating activities: Cash flow from operating activities at £119.5m was £6.7m lower than the previous year.
+Higher operating profit was offset by adverse working capital movements.